Government

 rmonez@turlock.ca.us

-Born and raised on the West Side, Rebecka Monez was elected to the Turlock City Council in November 2020.
-Her campaign for Council centered on her desire to give the West Side a voice on City Council.
+Born and raised on Turlock's West Side, Rebecka Monez was first elected to the Turlock City Council in November 2020 and re-elected to a second four-year term in November 2024.
+Following her re-election, Mayor Amy Bublak appointed her to serve as Vice Mayor.
+Council Member Monez has been a steadfast advocate for giving the West Side a stronger voice in local government.
 "For too long, my friends and neighbors on the West Side have been overlooked.
-My election will end that practice.
-I will be an advocate for the West Side."
+My election will change that.
+I will be a dedicated advocate for the West Side," she pledged.

 Councilmember Cassandra Abram